-This section leads you through a series of steps to create Analytica models that solve some simple linear and non-linear optimization problems.
+This section leads you through a series of steps to create Analytica models that solve some simple linear and nonlinear optimization problems.
 The reader should follow along by performing the steps in Analytica.

-If you're already familiar with linear and non-linear programming If you are already familiar with concepts of linear, quadratic and non-linear programming, this provides a fast way to get started creating Analytica optimization models.
-Since this Quick Start chapter does not cover all the functions and features of Analytica Optimizer, and their use in complex situations, you should review the rest of the manual as well, especially "Optimization Function Reference" on page 94.
+If you're familiar with LP, QP, and NLP

+If you are already familiar with concepts of linear, quadratic, and nonlinear programming, this provides a fast way to get started creating Analytica optimization models.
+Since this chapter does not cover all the functions and features of Analytica Optimizer, and their use in complex situations, you should review the rest of the manual as well, especially "Problem definition functions" on page 88.

-If you're not an expert already...
+If you're not an expert

-If you do not already have a previous background in linear and non-linear programming, performing the step-by-step instructions in this section may be the best place to start, even if you don't yet understand why each step is being done.
-Afterwards, read the remainder of this manual, returning to the examples in this section as you learn more about Analytica Optimizer.
-Also, be sure to explore the optimizer example models included with Analytica Optimizer.
+If you do not have a background in linear and nonlinear programming, performing the step-by-step instructions in this section might be the best place to start, even if you don't yet understand why each step is being done.
+Afterwards, read the rest of this manual, returning to the examples in this section as you learn more about Analytica Optimizer.
+Also, be sure to explore the Optimizer example models included with Analytica Optimizer.